Unexpected Robustness of Multipartite Entanglement against Sudden Death from Spontaneous Emission

+{\it Evaluation of GME}.---To account for the ``genuine'' element, we introduce a geometric measure of GME for three-qubit systems, referred to as concurrence fill \cite{xie2021,xie2022}.
+This measure associates a triangle with each three-qubit state and demonstrates that the triangle's area serves as a proper GME measure.
+Recently, the concurrence fill measure has been extended to quantify GME in larger systems as well \cite{xie2023}.

-The extension we need is available via convex-hull construction, sometimes called the ``entanglement of formation'', quantifying the resource needed to create a given entangled state \cite{bennett1996}.
-The construction is given by an optimization formula
+The concurrence fill measure was initially defined solely for pure states.
+In order to extend its applicability to mixed states, a convex-roof construction is required.
+This extension is sometimes called ``entanglement of creation'', to emphasize the amount of entanglement needed to create a given entangled state \cite{bennett1996}.
+The construction is expressed through an optimization formula